mdn/content/files/en-us/web/api/keyboardevent/code/code_values/index.md

 ## Code values on Mac

-On Mac OS X, it's hard to get scancode or something which can distinguish a physical key from a key event.
+On macOS, it's hard to get scancode or something which can distinguish a physical key from a key event.
 Therefore, Gecko always maps `code` value from the virtual keycode.

 In the cells,